felixchenfy/Monocular-Visual-Odometry/README.md

 2) During triangulation, I also update the 2d-3d correspondance between current keypoints and triangulated mappoints, by either a direct link or going through previous keypoints that have been triangulated.

-## 1.3.
+## 1.4.
 Bundle Adjustment

-Since I've built the graph in the previous step, I know what the 3d-2d point correspondances are in all frames.
+Since I've built the graph in previous step, I know what the 3d-2d point correspondances are in all frames.

 Apply optimization to the previous N frames, where the cost function is the sum of reprojection error of each 3d-2d point pair.
 By computing the deriviate wrt (1) points 3d pos and (2) camera poses, we can solve the optimization problem using Gauss-Newton Method and its variants.
 These are done by **g2o** and its built-in datatypes of `VertexSBAPointXYZ`, `VertexSE3Expmap`, and `EdgeProjectXYZ2UV`.
 See Slambook Chapter 4 and Chapter 7.8.2 for more details.

-TODO: ADD RESULTS.

 ## 1.5.
 Other details

 **Image features**:
 Extract ORB keypoints and features.
-Then, a simple grid sampling on keypoint's pixel pos is applied to retain uniform keypoints.
-See [config/config.yaml](config/config.yaml) for the parameters.
+Then, a simple grid sampling is applied to obtain keypoints uniformly distributed across image.
-(Notes: The ORB-SLAM paper says that they do grid sampling in all pyramids, and extract more keypoints if somewhere has few points.)

 **Feature matching**: